apache/incubator-datalab/USER_GUIDE.md

 You can override the default configurations for local spark.
 The configuration object is referenced as a JSON file.
 To tune spark configuration check off "Spark configurations" check box and insert JSON format in text box.

 After you Select the template, fill in the Name and choose needed instance shape - you need to click on "Create" button for your instance to start creating.
-Corresponding record is shown up in your dashboard:
+Corresponding record shows up in your dashboard:

 ![Dashboard](doc/main_page2.png)